PhoneSwitchBoard/Switchboard-Website-Docs/docs/voicemail.md

 ## Voicemail

 If you don't answer an incoming call, the caller can leave a voice message.
-You can access messages from your voicemail list in **Switchboard** Dashboard.
+You can access messages from your voicemail list in **Switchboard Cloud** Dashboard.

 Select the message you want to listen to by clicking on it, and it will be loaded into the player.